alexhaydock/blog.infected.systems/content/posts/2024-12-07-building-an-ipv6-focused-openbsd-home-router/index.md

 !/sbin/route add -inet6 default -ifp pppoe0 fe80::%pppoe0
 ```

 In my case, I have a static `/48` from my ISP, so I've statically assigned the `::1` address from the first `/64` in my `/48` to the router in this file here on the `inet` line.
+This will become the reachable IPv6 address of this router itself from the WAN.
 If your ISP uses prefix delegation to rotate prefixes, you might need to change some of these lines.

 In the above example, the first line of our config specifies `vi0` as the upstream physical interface that will be used for dialing the internet connection.
 To go with this, we need some config to bring up that interface.
 I use the following simple config to set the MTU and bring the interface up: